-Dalia Ziada, LDI Director, is a civil society professional and socio-political analyst; observing liberal democratization, civil-military affairs, and countering violent extremism in the Middle East.
-Dalia studied international relations, with focus on international security studies, at The Fletcher School of Law and Diplomacy at Tufts University (USA).
+Dalia Ziada is an Egyptian award-winning writer and political analyst, specializing in governance, geopolitics, and defense policy in the Middle East and the Eastern Mediterranean.
+Dalia studied international relations, with a focus on international security studies, at the Fletcher School of Law and Diplomacy, Tufts University (U.S.).

 Areas of expertise:

 Defense Policy and Civil-Military Relations in the Middle East.

 Theory and Application of Nonviolent Action and Strategies, Social Movements, and Democratization in Arab Spring Countries.

 The United States Foreign Policy in the Middle East.

 Turkey’s foreign policy in the Middle East, the Mediterranean, and Africa.

 Organization: Liberal Democracy Institute

 Location: Cairo, Egypt